Tech-Talent-School/Tech-Talent-Academy/Microsoft/MTA/Database Fundamentals/README.md

 - Optional Download of SQL Server 2017 (180 Day Trial) | [DOWNLOAD](https://www.microsoft.com/en-us/sql-server/sql-server-downloads#)

-- Enroll in the [Developing SQL Databases](https://www.edx.org/course/developing-sql-databases) EdX course which will be used as a complementary source of studying material.
+- Enroll in the [Developing SQL Databases](https://www.edx.org/course/developing-sql-databases) EdX course which will be used as a complementary source of study material.

 ### SYLLABUS